karthik24iyer/translationAdder/README.md

 Solution: Please check java build path of this application.

 * Unable to find dependency/plugin from pom.xml:
-Solution: Although version of all dependencies have only been taken from what is used in COMS, if issue still persist, you can refer that dependency/plugin to any exisiting version in your .m2 repo.
+Solution: Although version of all dependencies have only been taken from what is backward compatible, if issue still persist, you can refer that dependency/plugin to any exisiting version in your .m2 repo.
 		  Alternatively you can use the jarSupport [link](https://github.com/karthik24iyer/TranslationAdderJarSupport) to get the required jars for this application

 * Translation word from excel not found: